qmuloadmin/rust-training/Module I - Introduction to Rust.md

 Rust is a pretty verbose language.
 Typing everything out to accomplish everything would be a _lot_ of work (although, lets be honest, it'd probably still be less work than error handling in go, with an if statement on every second line).

-Additionally, since rust doesn't have a runtime, rust needs some way to meta program.
+Additionally, since rust doesn't have a runtime, rust needs some way to metaprogram.
 This is what [macros](https://doc.rust-lang.org/book/ch19-06-macros.html) are for.
-Macros are functions that end with a bang (`!`).
+The function you've seen so far that end with a bang (`!`) (e.g. `println!()`) are macros.
 Macros run _at compile time_ to expand code in some procedural way.

 You'll see many examples of macros throughout this module, and the rest of the training, but we won't be implementing our own for some time.
-For now, all you need to know is that macros are _zero cost_ since they happen at compile time (although they do make compilation faster), that any failures happen at compile time (and thus are far more friendly to build than complicated runtime reflection in Go), and that there are two types:
+For now, all you need to know is that macros are _zero cost_ since they happen at compile time (although they do make compilation slower), that any failures happen at compile time (and thus are far more friendly to build than complicated runtime reflection in Go), and that there are two types:

 1) [Declarative macros](https://doc.rust-lang.org/book/ch19-06-macros.html#declarative-macros-with-macro_rules-for-general-metaprogramming).
 These are functions ending in !.
 The most common ones are things like `println!()` which expand to more complicated code to handle formatting and parsing of output.
 The syntax for writing them looks very similar to a regular expression, and its basically just matching patterns and building generated strings of code.
 2) [Procedural Macros](https://doc.rust-lang.org/book/ch19-06-macros.html#procedural-macros-for-generating-code-from-attributes) exist primarily for the `Derive` macro, which enables you to implement a Trait for a type based only on the composition of the struct, and some other annotations the developer can provide.
 Writing a procedural macro is essentially writing rust code that executes at compile time.
 You can do really anything rust can do -- including fetch web pages, execute local system calls, etc. This is _Extremely_ powerful, but does mean that its possible for code compilation to do bad things to your machine.